-The Office of Financial Aid and Student Employment assist students in meeting their education expenses through scholarships, educational loans, and part-time employment.
+The Office of Financial Aid assists students in meeting their education expenses through scholarships, educational loans, and part-time employment.
 Any or all of these may be used in varying proportions to help meet financial needs.

 Information and application forms for financial aid and information on available scholarships may be obtained from: